MicrosoftDocs/architecture-center/docs/framework/security/governance.md

 ## Discover and remediate common risks

-Identity well-known risks for your Azure tenants, remediate those risks, and track your progress using Secure Score.
+Identify well-known risks for your Azure tenants, remediate those risks, and track your progress using Secure Score.

 Identifying and remediating common security hygiene risks significantly reduces